chusan17/yold-system/README.md

 ```
 Mount your own Google Drive on Colaboratory to read datasets you made.
 <br>
-Actually lots of files described below are needed for training YOLO.
+Lots of files described below are needed for training YOLO.
 <br>
 >All of files are stored in this repo except your own datasets and train/test.txt, please download them and put them into same directory.
 <br>